 The Brooklyn Museum Archives offers world class research resources.
 The Archives contain the primary source documents that detail the history of the Museum and its predecessor institutions.
 Totaling over 3,200 linear feet of records, they include letters, photographs, bills, layouts, and other documents created by people who worked in all departments, from Audiovisual to Visitor Services.
 The Archives’ Audiovisual collection numbers over 2,300 items and includes videos, audio tapes, and films that were predominantly created by the Brooklyn Museum from 1972 to 2005.
 The information held in the audiovisual collection is unique and documents the Museum's history and programs that include under-documented cultures that are of value to a wide and varied audience.
 Content includes documentation of installations and lectures, public programming and symposia, interviews with artists and curators, research done in the field, television programs, and publicity materials.

-Under the supervision of Museum Archivist Molly Seegers, MIAP intern Zoe Yang will assist with the ingest of recently digitized materials: following then streamlining and updating policies and procedures around the ingest of digital assets; migrating, cleaning, and adding technical, descriptive, administrative, and structural metadata to object records in the DAMS and the video database that is stipulated in the metadata profile.
-This work will include following the established procedures for ingest of digitized videos and suggesting areas of improvement.
-Arriving after the tenure of the museum’s Andrew W. Mellon Fellow in Media Conservation, the intern will have exposure to institutional change in how digital media in other departments is managed and stored.
+Under the supervision of Museum Archivist Molly Seegers, MIAP intern Zoe Yang assisted with the ingest of recently digitized materials: streamlining and updating policies and procedures around the ingest of digital assets; migrating, cleaning, and adding technical, descriptive, administrative, and structural metadata to object records in the DAMS and the video database.
+This work included following the established procedures for ingest of digitized videos and suggesting areas of improvement.